Y45E3N-A/UsingUnsupervisedML/README.md

 # Unsupervised PRPD Pattern Clustering using CNN + Wavelet Scattering

 This repository contains the code, data, and clustering results for my final year engineering project:
-**"Using Unsupervised Machine Learning and Wavelet Scattering Transform to Analyse PRPD Patterns for High Voltage Applications."**
+**"Using Unsupervised Machine Learning to Analyse PRPD Patterns for High Voltage Applications."**

 ---